frederic-perez/AmE-dictionary/data/dictionary.md

 __indisposed__ _adj_ :two: __1__ Sick or ill, esp. slightly. __2__ Disinclined or unwilling; averse: _indisposed to help._
 __indissoluble__ _adj_ Not dissoluble; esp. incapable of being annulled, undone, or broken. _Syn_ permanent
 __indite__ _v tr_ :two: /ɪnˈdaɪt/ __1__ _archaic_ To write. __2__ _obsolete_ To dictate.
-__indoctrinate__ _v_ :two: /in-DAHK-truh-nayt/ To teach (someone) to fully accept the ideas, opinions, and beliefs of a particular group and to not consider other ideas, opinions, and beliefs. _The goal of the professor is to teach politics, rather than to indoctrinate students with a narrow set of political beliefs._
+__indoctrinate__ _v_ :three: /in-DAHK-truh-nayt/ To teach (someone) to fully accept the ideas, opinions, and beliefs of a particular group and to not consider other ideas, opinions, and beliefs. _The goal of the professor is to teach politics, rather than to indoctrinate students with a narrow set of political beliefs._
 __indolence__ _n_ :dart: Inactivity resulting from a dislike of work. _Syn_ laziness
 __indolent__ _adj_ :two: Very lazy, slothful.
-__indomitable__ _adj_ :six: Very determined and impossible to defeat.
+__indomitable__ _adj_ :seven: /in-DAH-muh-tuh-bul/ Very determined and impossible to defeat.
 Incapable of being overcome, subdued, or vanquished. _Syn_ never-say-die, invincible, unconquerable _Indomitable will._ _An indomitable force._
 __indubitably__ _adv_ Without doubt; certainly.
 __inducements__
 __induct__ _v_ :two: Place ceremoniously or formally in an office or position. _Syn_ seat, invest _There was a ceremony to induct the president of the academy._
 __inductee__ _n_ :two: Someone who is drafted into military service. _Synonyms_ conscript, draftee _Before beginning basic training, each inductee was given a haircut and a uniform._
 __induction__ _n_ :five::hammer: _Induction hall._ __3__ _logic_ __a__ The process of deriving general principles from particular facts or instances. __b__ A conclusion reached by this process.
+__indulge__
 __indurate__ _adj_ Emotionally hardened. _Syn_ callous, pachydermatous _My father was once an affectionate man, but he returned from the war cold and indurate._
 __industrious__ _adj_ :four::mega: /ɪnˈdʌstrɪəs/ Always working very hard.
 __inebriate__ _v_ :three: (inebriated) __1__ Fill with sublime emotion. _Syn_ beatify, exhilarate, tickle pink, exalt, thrill _He was inebriated by his phenomenal success._ __2__ Become drunk or drink excessively.
 __inebriated__ _adj_
+__inebriety__ _n_ A temporary state resulting from excessive consumption of alcohol. _Syn_ drunkenness, tipsiness, intoxication
 __ineffable__ _adj_ :seven: /in-EFF-uh-bul/ Ineffable is used to describe something that is indescribable or unspeakable and that cannot be expressed in words.
 It is also used for things which are taboo and are not to be uttered. _Ed felt an ineffable joy at the sight of his daughter walking toward him from the plane._
 __ineffectual__
 __inefficacious__ _adj_